-Along with challenging biology, chemistry, biochemistry, and other majors, Chatham University offers students considering medical, dental, veterinary, pharmacy, optometry and podiatry school a supportive environment and expert advice for students preparing to go to medical-related graduate schools throughout the undergraduate experience.
+Chatham University offers a supportive environment and expert advice for students preparing to go to medical-related graduate schools.

 - The Health Professions Advising Committee helps students prepare for graduate school with mock interviews, essay advice, portfolio preparation, workshops, shadowing, and volunteer opportunities.
-(Click here for an application form).
+(Contact Dr. Pierette Appasamy for more information).

-Recent Chatham students (undergraduate and graduate) have attended or are attending the following medical, dental and veterinary schools:
+Recent Chatham students (undergraduate and graduate) have been accepted to the following schools: